Close Icon

 2023 to 2024 51.2 49.9

-John owns a holiday home in Salcombe that qualifies as a holiday let business.
+John owns a holiday home in Salcombe that qualifies for business rates.
 The rateable value of his property is £10,000, so he uses the small business multiplier to estimate the annual business rate.

 For further clarification and to ensure that you have all the details that you require to run your holiday let, contact your local council.
 They will be able to help you find out about your business rates, small business rate relief, and how to pay your bill.

-If you would like to find out more about letting your holiday home, call our experienced team on 01548 802171 or visit our Let Your Cottage page to request a free Owners Guide today.
+If you would like to find out more about letting your holiday home, call our experienced team on 01548 802171 or complete the form below to request contact from our team, including a copy of our free Owner Guide.

 Disclaimer